wallacebrf/Synology-to-TrueNAS/README.md

 ## 8.)
 Create new user
 <div id="Create_new_user"></div>
+Up until this point we have been doing everything using the default "truenas_admin" user (or whatever default user you created when installing truenas) and so we need to create a new admin user and create any normal day-to-day users as required for your system.

 - Create new user `Credentials --> Users`
 - Full Name: Full name of user, for example `John Doe`